 - Full of vitamins and antioxidants

-A diet loaded with healthy fats like CLA has a direct impact on your blood sugar levels.
-The Journal of Endocrinology and Metabolism looked at the effects on healthy fats on insulin levels in obese children.
-This study found that 37 percent of the patients treated with healthy fats, CLA in particular, showed improved insulin sensitivity[*].
+A diet loaded with healthy fats like CLA can have a direct impact on your blood sugar levels.
+The Journal of Endocrinology and Metabolism looked at the effects of healthy fats on insulin levels in obese children.
+This study found that 37% of the patients treated with healthy fats, CLA in particular, showed improved insulin sensitivity[*].

 Rich in Omega-3 Fatty Acids

-Grass-fed beef is rich in Omega-3 fatty acids, especially when compared to grain-fed beef.
-Omega-3 fatty acids provide a number of benefits for your heart health.
-They reduce inflammation, improve mood, boost immunity, lower blood pressure, improve skin health and reduce cardiovascular disease.
+Grass-fed beef is rich in omega-3 fatty acids, especially when compared to grain-fed beef.
+Omega-3 fatty acids provide a number of benefits for your heart.
+They may reduce inflammation, improve mood, boost immunity, lower blood pressure, improve skin health, and reduce cardiovascular disease.

-At one point, humans consumed a 1:1 ratio between Omega-3 and Omega-6 fatty acids.
-Today, many individuals contain 10 times more Omega-6 fatty acids than they do Omega-3 fatty acids.
+At one point, humans consumed a 1:1 ratio between omega-3 and omega-6 fatty acids.
+Today, you might consume 10 times more omega-6 fatty acids than omega-3s.
 This is primarily caused by the widespread use of seed oils — such as canola and vegetable oil — in cooking[*].

-According to many studies, the consumption of Omega-3 fatty acids reduces multiple cardiovascular risk factors.
-It has been shown to have a beneficial impact on blood pressure, exercise capacity, heart rate and coronary blood flow.
-Finally, there is strong evidence supporting the role of Omega-3 fatty acids in preventing cardiac death[*].
+According to many studies, consuming omega-3 fatty acids reduces multiple cardiovascular risk factors.
+It has been shown to have a beneficial impact on blood pressure, exercise capacity, heart rate, and coronary blood flow[*][*].
+There is also strong evidence supporting the role of omega-3 fatty acids in preventing cardiac death[*].

 Full of Vitamins and Antioxidants

-This low carb keto meatloaf recipe is ready in a total time one hour, or until the top of your loaf turns golden brown.
-To prepare, you’ll need a loaf pan, a large bowl and a food processor.
-Carve out 10 minutes for prep time and allow your oven to preheat to 400 F. The keto meatloaf takes roughly 50-60 minutes to cook.
+To prepare, you’ll need a loaf pan, a large bowl, and a food processor.
+Carve out 10 minutes for prep time and preheat your oven to 400°F. The meatloaf takes roughly 50-60 minutes to cook.

-However you enjoy it, remember to source quality ingredients, choose healthy fats and avoid unwanted condiments or breadcrumbs.Print
+Remember to source quality ingredients, choose healthy fats, and avoid unwanted carbs such as sugary condiments and traditional breadcrumbs.Print

 - Prep Time: 10 minutes